Bill Dobslaw: Riviera label

 After discovering the Rivieras in 1963, Dobslaw financed their first recording session, as well as pressed and distributed the following record independently through his newly created Riviera label.
 The ensuing success of "California Sun", coupled with distribution by USA Records, saw the label continue to distribute the Rivieras' records for the entirety of their career.
 With the disbanding of the band, the label went defunct by 1965/1966.

-In addition to the Rivieras, Dobslaw signed one other band to the label.
-Originally known as the Kastaways, the Sigma Five released two 7" singles between 1964 and 1965.
+In addition to the Rivieras, Dobslaw signed one other band to the label and its sublabel, Shoreline.
+Originally known as the Kastaways, the Sigma Five released three 7" singles between 1964 and 1965.
 Riviera also released one full-length LP; Campus Party by the Rivieras in 1964.
 This album was the follow-up to the band's debut album, Let's Have a Party, which was released on USA Records.
 Most records released on the label without wide distribution are scarce to find today, and demand high values in the collectors' market.